-Prior to the consummation of this offering, we will establish an audit committee of the board of directors.
-Mr. James Erwin, Ms. Karen Wendel and Mr. Gregory Wilson will serve as members of our audit committee.
+We have established an audit committee of the board of directors.
+Mr. James Erwin, Ms. Karen Wendel and Mr. Gregory P. Wilson will serve as members of our audit committee.
 Under the NASDAQ listing standards and applicable SEC rules, we are required to have at least three members of the audit committee, all of whom must be independent.

-Each member of the audit committee is financially literate and our board of directors has determined that Mr. Gregory Wilson qualifies as an "audit committee financial expert" as defined in applicable SEC rules.
+Each member of the audit committee is financially literate and our board of directors has determined that Mr. Gregory P. Wilson qualifies as an "audit committee financial expert" as defined in applicable SEC rules.